 An official website of the United States government

-Total nonfarm employment for the Miami-Fort Lauderdale-West Palm Beach, FL, metropolitan area increased by 31,500 over the year in March, the U.S. Bureau of Labor Statistics reported today.
-Victoria G. Lee noted that the local rate of job gain, 1.1 percent, compared to the 1.2-percent national increase.
+Total nonfarm employment for the Miami-Fort Lauderdale-West Palm Beach, FL, metropolitan area increased by 42,600 over the year in June, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Victoria G. Lee noted that the local rate of job gain, 1.5 percent, compared to the 1.1-percent national increase.
 (See chart 1 and table 1.)
 (All data in this release are not seasonally adjusted; accordingly, over-the-year analysis is used throughout.)

-Industry employmentIn Miami-Fort Lauderdale-West Palm Beach, FL, trade, transportation, and utilities had the larger gain (+13,500) among the metropolitan area’s private-industry supersectors.
+Industry employmentIn Miami-Fort Lauderdale-West Palm Beach, FL, education and health services had the only significant gain (+13,400) among the metropolitan area’s private-industry supersectors.
 (See chart 2.)
-Retail trade accounted for 4,900, or 36.3 percent, of the jobs gained within this supersector.
-The 2.1-percent increase in the metropolitan area’s trade, transportation, and utilities supersector compared to the 1.0-percent gain on a national level.
+The 2.9-percent increase in the metropolitan area’s education and health services supersector compared to the 3.3-percent gain on a national level.

 This release presents nonfarm payroll employment estimates from the CES program.
 More information about the CES data is available in the State Employment and Unemployment Summary and the Metropolitan Area Employment and Unemployment Summary.
 See the Metropolitan Area Employment and Unemployment Technical Note for more information on definitions and methodology.